NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 even though we didn't change anything.
 This is the default behaviour of Nextflow.

-* Let’s try that again: `run nextflow run main_mrsa.nf -resume` instead.
+* Let’s try that again: `nextflow run main_mrsa.nf -resume` instead.

 Now you can see that Nextflow didn't actually re-run anything, but used the cached results from the previous run by supplying the `-resume` flag to the